publicbasic/public-basic.com/services.md

 Once we know all about your customers and what drives them, we channel that knowledge into improving your site and transforming it a lean, mean conversion machine by running validated experiments at scale.
 <br /><br />

-We rarely if ever find a website that can’t be significantly improve by our customer centric, data driven approach.
+We rarely find a website that can’t be significantly improve by our customer centric, data driven approach.
 "
 ---